FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 j.
 Subjects have a right to be informed of the outcome of the investigation.
 If allegations are not sustained, the Subject should be consulted as to whether public disclosure of the investigation results would be in the best interest of the Subject and the Company.

 k.
-The investigation shall be completed normally within 45 days of the receipt of the Protected Disclosure
+The investigation shall be completed normally within 45 days of the receipt of the Protected Disclosure - Protection

 a.
 No unfair treatment will be meted out to a Whistleblower by virtue of his/her having reported a Protected Disclosure under this Policy.
 The Company, as a policy, condemns any kind of discrimination, harassment, victimization or any other unfair employment practice being adopted against Whistleblowers.
 Complete protection will, therefore, be given to Whistleblowers against any unfair practice like retaliation, threat or intimidation of termination/suspension of service, disciplinary action, transfer, demotion, refusal of promotion, or the like including any direct or indirect use of authority to obstruct the Whistleblower’s right to continue to perform his/her duties/functions including making further Protected Disclosure.
 The Company will take steps to minimize difficulties, which the Whistleblower may experience as a result of making the Protected Disclosure.
 Thus, if the Whistleblower is required to give evidence in criminal or disciplinary proceedings, the Company will arrange for the Whistleblower to receive advice about the procedure, etc.